NgProjects/webcrawler/README.md

 ![webcrawler_cassandra_error.png](webcrawler_cassandra_error.png)

 #### Starting up the project manually

+### Prerequisites

+To set up the project We'll need the following; If you are using homebrew on macbook you can also install these components using homebrew

+**IDE** - Best to use a Java IDE like IntelliJ [download intelliJ here](https://www.jetbrains.com/idea/download/) or Eclipse [download Eclipse here](https://www.eclipse.org/downloads/) or with homebrew ```brew install --cask intellij-idea```

+**JDK 17** - This project runs on JDK 17 which can be downloaded from here [JDK 17](https://bell-sw.com/pages/downloads/) or with homebrew ```brew install openjdk@17```

+**Maven** - This project is a maven project and requires maven, some IDEs come with maven, but if you need to install it, you can get it [here](https://maven.apache.org/) and Install using [Maven Installation guide](https://maven.apache.org/install.html)

 This project depends on Redis(Cache) [Redis download and installation instructions can be found here](https://redis.io/download/#redis-downloads) and Cassandra(DB) [Cassandra DB download and installation instructions can be found here](https://cassandra.apache.org/_/download.html)
 After installing these components, start them up and configure their respective details in the [application.properties](src%2Fmain%2Fresources%2Fapplication.properties) file.
-If you are using hombrew on macbook you can also install these components using homebrew:

 Cassandra - ```brew install cassandra```